eficode-academy/helm-katas/test-helm-deployments.md

 <details>
 <summary>More Details</summary>

-##### * Add a helm test which checks that the sentence service is reachable
+**Add a helm test which checks that the sentence service is reachable**

-Start by adding a `tests` directory to the templates of your sentences helm chart:
+Start by adding a `tests` directory to the `templates` directory of your sentences helm chart:

 ```sh
 mkdir sentence-app/templates/tests
 ```
-(assuming that your helm chart is called `sentence-app`)

-Create a file in the new tests directory called `sentence-svc-test.yaml`, and add the following code to the file:
+Create a file in the new tests directory called `sentence-svc-test.yaml`, and add the following podspec to the file:

 ```yaml
 apiVersion: v1
 kind: Pod